o1-labs/proof-systems/book/src/pickles/accumulation.md

 **Note:** technically, the languages we are interested in are trivial e.g. every commitment can be opened to every polynomial, however, we mean that no efficient adversary can find a witness for membership e.g. a valid opening.

-## Polynomial Commitment Scheme Claims
+## Language of Polynomial Commitment Openings

 Recall that the polynomial commitment scheme (PCS) in Kimchi is just the trivial scheme based on Pedersen commitments.
 For Kimchi we are interested in "accumulation for the language ($\relation_\mathsf{PCS}$) of polynomial commitment openings", meaning that: